“Biophilic design can reduce stress, enhance creativity and clarity of thought, improve our well-being and expedite healing.”

 Biophilic design may sound complex but when described as “humankind’s innate biological connection with nature” (Terrapin Report – 14 Patterns of Biophilic Design), the art of putting it into practice in the design process somehow feels elemental.

-Quite simply the design process should be at one with nature.
+Quite simply the design process should be at one with nature to help build responsible tourism.

 The Terrapin Reportis cutting edge research set out to improve health and wellbeing in the built environment.
 To achieve this the world-leading environmental consulting firm, Terrapin Bright Green, encourage a visual connection with nature.
 “Interiors that use natural materials, plants, lighting and other sensory design elements to give the user an experience that energises, refreshes, and connects”.